lineCode/ULIS/README.md

 ULIS2 was scheduled for release in February 2020, and comes with a much simpler API, drastically reduced compile times and output binary sizes, better performances, and a lot of additional features such as support for more models, actual support for AVX2 optimisations, color mix, smudge, new blending modes and alpha modes, new interpolation types, etc.
 The build framework was also simplified and extended to conform to the typical cmake build process.
 Support for GPU image processing with OpenCL was introduced.
 Additionally, the library dependencies changed and are now embedded in the repository.
-The library doesn't rely on preprocessor so much anymore so boost_preprocessor and coal were removed, Qt and OpenCL are now fully optional, and VCL was added for handling SSE / AVX optimisations in a simpler way.
+The library doesn't rely on preprocessor trickery so much anymore so boost_preprocessor and coal were removed, Qt and OpenCL are now fully optional, and VCL was added for handling SSE / AVX optimisations in a simpler way.

 ## Software Requirements Specification ( SRS )